fvwmorg/fvwmorg.github.io/Wiki/Decor/NanoGui/index.md

 ---
-layout : wiki
+layout: wiki
-title : Nano Gui Decor Example type : decor
+title: Nano Gui Decor Example
+type: decor
 description: |
   This is a MultiPixmap Decor that makes use of both the LeftEnd and RightEnd along with having a large number of window buttons.